kaaproject/kaa-rfcs/0019/README.md

         {
             "name":"endpointId",
             "type": "string",
-            "doc":"Identifier of the endpoint, on behalf of which metadata is requested."
+            "doc":"Identifier of the endpoint, on behalf of which metadata is requested" },
-        },
         {
             "name":"include",